larsgeb/larsgeb.github.io/_posts/2023-04-25-persistent-notebooks-vscode.md

 **Warning: This leaves notebooks open on a remote machine, possiblty eating away lots of RAM.**

-Assumptions:
+## Assumptions

 - You have an SSH connection to your remote machine.
 - You have your Python stack ready on the remote machine.

+## Instructions

-1. Create remote connection in VSCode:
+-  Create a remote connection in VSCode:
     - Click the blue arrows all the way in the bottom right.
     - Then select “Connect Current Window to Host…“.
     - Then select the appropriate connection.

 ![here](/assets/ss1.png)
 ![here](/assets/ss2.png)

-2. Give it a few seconds goshdarnit, it’s only a machine.
+- Give it a few seconds goshdarnit, it’s only a machine.
 It needs to install VSCode remotely.

-3. Install the Python Extension in your remote.
+- Install the Python Extension in your remote.
 This is done by opening the little stack of blocks on the left bar, typing in "Python" and selecting the top extension (made by Microsoft), and installing it to the remote machine.

-4. Open the folder which you’d like to use.
+- Open the folder which you’d like to use.

 ![here](/assets/ss3.png)

-5. Now, we create a persistent tmux terminal, which will serve as the place where the notebooks will run.
+- Now, we create a persistent tmux terminal, which will serve as the place where the notebooks will run.
 We want to open up (and this is important), the json settings file for the Remote:
     - Open the Command Palette (MacOS: Command+Shift+P, mouse: View > Command Palette).
     - Type Remote JSON and click “Preferences: Open Remote Settings (JSON) (SSH: <wherever>).

 ![here](/assets/ss4.png)

-6. Add the following lines:
+- Add the following lines and save the file:
 ```json
 {
     "terminal.integrated.profiles.linux": {